-The scaling strategies discussed here concerns the design decisions that may be taken to ensure that the available resources are used most efficiently and that additional resources may repetitively be added if the maximum workload of the system with the given resources is reached.
+The scaling strategies discussed here concern the design decisions that may be taken to ensure that the available resources are used most efficiently and that additional resources may repetitively be added if the maximum workload of the system with the given resources is reached.
 Most components of the marketplace are easy to scale out, transparently to other components, by standard strategies such as clustering and load balancing.

-&lt;sup>9 http://erlang.org/doc/reference\manual/distributed.html
+10 http://erlang.org/doc/reference_manual/distributed.html

 The Ontology Store is built using Jena and TDB, a fast and scalable persistent triple store for RDF storage and query.
 This can be scaled out as needed and load balanced.
-Matchmaker instances work on a copy of the store and also can be easily scaled out with several Matchmakers handling service requests.
+Matchmaker instances work on a copy of the store and so can be easily scaled out with several Matchmakers handling service requests.

-The Marketplace Portal and Marketplace Services are web interfaces and web services that may also be scaled out using load balancing (e.g. using Nginx).
+The Marketplace Portal and Marketplace Services are web interfaces and web services that may also be scaled out using load balancing (e.g. using Nginx11).